underbayan/Roman-workshop/note/frontEnd.md

 # JSS
 - It's important to strike a balance between the convenience and flexibility of CSS-in-JS and the performance considerations.
 Since the fantastic developer experience of writing CSS inside JavaScipt files comes at the cost of generating CSS at runtime.

+# JS
+- Js has no language items.